General Questions

 Yes!
 All chicken and turkey from our friends at Wrong Direction Farm is certified organic.

-Questions about Pork
+Questions About Pork

 Like chickens, pigs cannot be raised on only grass.
 Our pigs get lots of grass in the summer and hay in the winter, but in addition to this they receive a ration of local, non-GMO grain from Acrospire Farm in nearby Cherry Valley.